MMcClure11/cards/notes.md

 a module has no idea about what a class or an instance variable is, they do not exist Modules are collections of methods which you can call on primitive data types to return some kind of result

+Shuffle: error troubleshooting - If you call Cards.shuffle() without an argument passed in you get the following error: function Cards.shuffle/0 is undefined or private.
+Did you mean one of:

+      * shuffle/1

+which means that it expected one argument but got none, this is because in Elixir you can have methods by the same name that take in different numbers of arguments